Who Am I?

 My journey with metal began when I attended MassArt, also known as Massachusetts College of Art and Design, in 1971.
 Silver and the flame were seductive, and exhilarating.
 Watching the metal change during soldering or annealing fills me with primal joy.
 When solder flows, it actually is in flux.
 It is change.
 Incredible!
 It is like lava.

 Surface decoration and texture are two of my passions.
-Inspiration for texture comes from nature: leaves, blossoms, and fabrics.
-Take a look and see if you can figure out what are some of the materials used to emboss!
+Nature inspires my work: leaves, blossoms, waves, and fabrics.
+Take a look and see if you can figure out what some of the materials used to emboss are!
 Embossing is a magical transition.
-This characteristic is compelling and allows me to create unique custom surface treatments.
-The recent addition of two techniques has been exciting.
-One is known as Keum Boo during which 24K gold is applied, bonded to my work.
-The other is fold forming, which emphasizes the characteristics of the material.
+It is compelling and allows me to apply unique custom surface treatments.
+The recent addition of two techniques, to my repertoire, has been exhilarating.
+One is Keum Boo.
+A Korean technique where 24K gold is applied, bonded to my work.
+Fold forming, is the other.
+Written about and extensively investigated by Charles Lewton-Brain.
+This emphasizes the nature, the characteristics of the material.
 Folding the metal and encouraging form which is inherent in the capacity of the metal.
 A lot of hammering and annealing.

 Brookline, my hometown, is where each piece is fabricated by hand.
-Handcrafted jewelry is an expression of the maker.
-So, my work is whimsical, and wearable.
-When you wear it you get to express your true self, too.
+Hand-crafted jewelry is an expression of the maker.
+So, my work is whimsical.
+It is wearable.
+When you wear it you express your true self, too.

 Vintage and antique Czech & Italian glass beads, & American Glass Artisan beads, some semi-precious and man-made stones are also used.

-To see you wearing my handcrafted creations and enjoyed, I feel joy.
+To see you wearing my handcrafted creations gives me joy.
 When folx wear my creations it is heartwarming.
 Sometimes I receive selfies modeling my work.
 (Shameless hint!)

 Custom work & repairs are welcome.
 Free consultation.